ovidiuch/illustrated-algorithms/README.md

 - Propose algorithms to add (that can fit in a func <=25 lines of ES6)
 - Create elegant illustrations (sketches/wireframes do) – **Hello graphic designers and people who draw!**

+Before submitting a PR, make sure to:
+- Briefly describe the value of your contribution
+- Stay in line with the project's mission (i.e. to make algorithms easy, see above sections)
+- Test code syntax before committing it via `npm run test`
+- Thoroughly test the visual experience you're creating (e.g. algorithms must fit nicely on the screen)

 ## Development

 ```bash